 Enter the Delaware income tax withheld as shown on your W-2 and/or 1099R Forms in Column A and/or B. DO NOT INCLUDE CITY WAGE TAX.
-DO NOT INCLUDE S CORP PAYMENTS.
+DO NOT INCLUDE S CORPORATION PAYMENTS.

-Estimated Tax Payments and Payments with Extensions
+18 Estimated Tax Payments and Payments with Extensions

-Enter on Line 18, Column A and/or B, the total quarterly estimated tax payments for 2011 including any credit carryover from your 2010 return.
-In order to receive proper credit for fourth quarter estimated tax payments, they must be made by January 17, 2012.
+Enter on Line 18, Column A and/or B, the total quarterly estimated tax payments for 2017 including any credit carryover from your 2016 return.
+In order to receive proper credit for fourth quarter estimated tax payments, they must be made by January 16, 2018.
 Also, enter the amount paid with Form 1027 (Automatic Extension) on this line.
 DO NOT INCLUDE S CORP PAYMENTS.

-If you file a combined separate return (Filing Status 4), you may allocate the real estate estimated tax payments in any manner you wish.
-All other filing statuses must claim the real estate estimated tax payments under the Social Security Number for which the payments were made.
+If you file a combined separate return (Filing Status 4), you may allocate the estimated tax payments in any manner you wish.
+All other filing statuses must claim the estimated tax payments under the Social Security Number for which the payments were made.

-S Corporation Payments and Refundable Business Credits
+19 S Corporation Payments

 Enter on Line 19, Column A and/or B the Delaware estimated tax payment made on your behalf by an S Corporation.
-Attach a copy of the Delaware, Form 1100S, Schedule A-1 reflecting such payment.
+Attach a copy of the Delaware Form 1100S, Schedule A-1 reflecting the payment.